xmtp/xmtp-js/README.md

 ## Running tests

 Before running unit tests, a required Docker container must be started.
-To do so, run `yarn test:setup`.
+To do so, start Docker and run `yarn test:setup`.
 Run `yarn test:teardown` to stop the Docker container.

 ## Useful commands